Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Columnar nano-SQUID

 {\bf Theoretical description:} Let us start with a simple phenomenological model to describe the columnar TI nano-SQUID.
 We assume two independent JJs on the top and bottom of the TINW and further assume that the side surfaces are proximitized by Nb to have a finite SC gap $\Delta$ and they connect the two JJs.
 This is obviously a SQUID with the loop-area set by the cross-section of the nanowire.
 If we consider only the first harmonic in the current-phase relation (CPR) for each JJ, the total current of this SQUID is written as

 where $\varphi$ is the superconducting phase difference across the junctions and $I_t$ ($I_b$) is the maximum supercurrent through the top (bottom) surface.
 The critical current can be obtained by finding the maximum as a function of $\varphi$, $I_c=\max_\varphi\{I(\varphi)\}$.
 The resulting $I_c$ as a function of $\Phi$ are shown in Fig.~4a for two ratios of $I_t/I_b$.
 As is usual for a SQUID, $I_c$ exhibits large oscillations with periodicity $h/2e$, and the depth of the $I_c$ minima at $\Phi=h/4e$ depends on the asymmetry, $ I_t / I_b$.
 We obtain $I_c \approx$ 0 at the minima in the symmetric case $ I_t \approx I_b$.
 Therefore, the observed $V_G$ dependence of the $I_c$ oscillations shown in Figs.~2e-f is understood to be essentially a result of the gate-induced change in $I_t$ and $I_b$.
+For example, the data in Fig. 2f for $V_{\rm G}$ = 20 V and $-20$ V correspond to $I_t/I_b \simeq$ 0.5 and 1, respectively.

 To support this phenomenological nano-SQUID model, we performed numerical simulations of our set-up by using a BHZ tight-binding model of a 3D TINW with finite cross-section and of infinite length, such that the momentum $k$ along the wire is a good quantum number (see Methods).
 We assume a spatial dependence of the pairing potential $\Delta(y)$ induced in the TINW surface, such that there is a phase difference of $\varphi$ across the top/bottom surface; namely, we assume the SC phase of $-\varphi/2$ for the left side surface and $+\varphi/2$ for the right.
 The ground state value of $\varphi$ is set by the flux $\Phi$, but it changes when a transverse current flows.
 This model effectively describes a SQUID with two JJs at the top and bottom of the TINW surface.
 The original TINW states are now broken into four parts, two at the sides with a SC gap and two at the top and bottom with ABSs.
 By diagonalizing the Bogoliubov-de Gennes Hamiltonian for this tight-binding model, we calculate the total energy $E$ as a function of $\varphi$, and its derivative gives the CPR, which allows us to calculate $I_c$ (see Methods and supplement).